-Spoiler alert: there’s no set rule-book when it comes to locating freelance writing gigs as a beginner.
+Spoiler alert: there’s no set rule-book when it comes to locating freelance writing gigs as a newbie.

 In fact, stumbling upon high-paying jobs worthy of your time and energy can be quite challenging.
 You have to commit to seeking them out every day if you want to build a successful and profitable business.